networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 ##### Transfer money from account (replace the from account and to account id with real id):

-* On transaction command side, system sends MoneyTransferCommand and applies the MoneyTransferCreatedEvent event with certain amount
+* On the transaction command side, the system sends MoneyTransferCommand and applies the MoneyTransferCreatedEvent event with a certain amount
-* On account command side, system subscribes the MoneyTransferCreatedEvent event.
-System will verify the account balance based on the debit event.
+* On the account command side, the system subscribes to the MoneyTransferCreatedEvent event.
+The system will verify the account balance based on the debit event.
-* If the balance is not enough, system publishes AccountDebitFailedDueToInsufficientFundsEvent.
-Otherwise, system sends AccountCreditedEvent/AccountDebitedEvent.
+* If the balance is not enough, the system publishes AccountDebitFailedDueToInsufficientFundsEvent.
+Otherwise, the system sends AccountCreditedEvent/AccountDebitedEvent.
-* On transaction command side, if subscribes events are AccountCreditedEvent/AccountDebitedEvent, system will process event and publish CreditRecordedEvent/debitRecordedevent, if subscribed event is AccountDebitFailedDueToInsufficientFundsEvent, system will publish FailedDebitRecordedEvent.
+* On the transaction command side, if the subscribed event is a AccountCreditedEvent/AccountDebitedEvent, the system will process the event and publish CreditRecordedEvent/debitRecordedevent, If the subscribed event is AccountDebitFailedDueToInsufficientFundsEvent, the system will publish FailedDebitRecordedEvent.
-* On account view side, if subscribes events are creditRecorded event and debitRecorded event, system will update local account balance and update the transaction status to COMPLETED.
-If subscribed even FailedDebitRecordedEvent, system will update transaction status to FAILED_DUE_TO_INSUFFICIENT_FUNDS.
+* On the account view side, if the subscribed event is a creditRecorded event and debitRecorded event, system will update the local account balance and update the transaction status to COMPLETED.
+If subscribed event is a FailedDebitRecordedEvent, the system will update transaction status to FAILED_DUE_TO_INSUFFICIENT_FUNDS.
-* Use the two new opened account id (A1, A2) on previous services for the fromAccountId and toAccountId in the following service call.
+* Use the two new opened account ids (A1, A2) on previous services for the fromAccountId and toAccountId in the following service call.

 ```